chenwang0033/2048/ContactUS.md

 # Contact US

-Puzzles.Game provides you with technical support services during working hours
+2048 APP provides you with technical support services during working hours

 Monday to Friday: 9: 30-6: 30 Saturday and Sunday: 10: 00-5: 30